 Some Medicare Advantage plans provide $1,500 or more in benefits coverage for hearing aids every year.

 As Medigap (also known as Medicare supplement policy) is used to help cover the out-of-pocket costs in Original Medicare it will not cover any services or costs unless Original Medicare also covers these costs.
 Given this, Medigap plans also do not provide any coverage on routine hearing exams or hearing aids.

 Unfortunately, Original Medicare does not cover any part of hearing aids or hearing exams.
-However, many Medicare Advantage plans include hearing aids as an extra benefit.
-The availability of these plans will depend on the area you live in, however, Medicare Advantage plans continue to add more benefits every year.
+However, many Medicare Advantage plans include coverage for hearing aids as an extra benefit.
+The availability of these plans will depend on the area you live in.
+Medicare Advantage plans continue to expand the benefits offered across all areas every year.
 You should always check to see whether you can find a plan that covers hearing.

 At CoverRight, we’re here to help you find the right coverage that you deserve.
 Reach out today and start finding the best Medicare plan for you.